It Was All A Dream

 A pervasive sense of anxiety and uncertainty characterizes our current times.
 Climate change, political instability, disinformation, constant connectivity, and ideological conflict lead to a hallucinating situation in which fiction and reality are blurred, and social inequalities and injustices are magnified and push more and more people into precarious situations.

-The starting point in the 1990s may be different, but the social effects are similar to those of our time.
-How did 1990s cinema deal with angst?
+The starting point in the nineties may be different, but the social effects are similar to those of our time.
+How did nineties cinema deal with angst?

-Theo Ploeg is a sociologist and journalist who teaches at the Academy of Arts Maastricht.
+In collaboration with Theo Ploeg.
+Theo is a sociologist and journalist who teaches at the Academy of Arts Maastricht.

 Tickets will be reserved for 15 minutes while the order is in your cart.